-3 dead after shooting on private adult-themed Rockford bus
+3 shot to death on private entertainment bus in Illinois

 - Many Americans try retirement, then change their minds

-Coroner Bill Hintz said he couldn’t comment on details about the victims or the number of gunshot wounds each sustained.
+Winnebago County Coroner Bill Hintz says he cannot comment on details about the victims or how many times they were shot.